-This Morning Routine Checklist Could Change Your Life
+This Morning Routine Checklist Will Change Your Life

 Now, my morning routine is the single most valuable thing in my life, day in and day out.